c4r-io/gdrive-automation/README.md

 Both the roadmap and the tracker will contain status indicators for various components / phases of a unit.
-(The technical limitation here is embedding in the google doc an interactive interface for data that is stored elsewhere.)
+(The technical limitation here is a pulldown item in a google doc cannot be manipulated through the API.
+Its value can be read by exporting the google doc, however.)

 There are 4 states for the status, which generally progresses from: